chrisalexeev/svampler/README.md

 ## Features

 Each major visual component can be dragged and dropped.
-For now that's it for frill.
+For now that's all the frill.